vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

    For new account creation, Sendcloud will ask for a :abbr:`VAT (Value-Added Tax Identification)` number or :abbr:`EORI (Economic Operators' Registration and Identification)` number.
-After completing the account setup, activate (or deactivate) the shipping carriers that will be used in the Odoo database.
+After completing the account setup, activate (or deactivate) the shipping carriers that will be used in the Leansoft database.

 .. important::
-   Odoo integration of Sendcloud works on free Sendcloud plans *only* if a bank account is linked, since Sendcloud won't ship for free.
+   Leansoft integration of Sendcloud works on free Sendcloud plans *only* if a bank account is linked, since Sendcloud won't ship for free.
 To use shipping rules or individual custom carrier contacts, a paid plan of Sendcloud is required.